Salman-F/Analyze-and-predict-corona-data-with-redis/README.md

-# Analyze and predict crona data with redis and machine learning
+# Analyze and predict corona data with redis and machine learning

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub repo size](https://img.shields.io/github/repo-size/Salman-F/Analyze-and-predict-corona-data-with-redis)